franckalbinet/iot-nbtc-itu/labs/pysense.md

 * measuring temperature and atmospheric pressure `src/pysense/temp-bar`
 * measuring temperature and humidity `src/pysense/temp-hum`

 Pycom provides a library (a set of Python modules) abstracting the implementation details of sensor chips (as you will see below).
 This library is already included in labs source code under the `lib` folder of each example.
-If you want to download or fetch the last version of this libary, please refer to [workflow-and-setup.md](workflow-and-setup.md)

 Let's take a look a the  `src/pysense/acceloremeter` first: